Quantum phase diagram of the spin-$\frac{1}{2}$ Heisenberg antiferromagnet on the square-kagome lattice: a tensor network study

 Thus, motivated by the theoretical scope of the model in realization of exotic nonmagnetic phases and its possible experimental relevance, we investigate the $S=1/2$ Heisenberg AFM model on the square-kagome lattice along the isotropic line $J_2=J_3\equiv J$.
 The $J_{1}$\textendash$J$ phase diagram is mapped using large-scale tensor-network (TN)~\cite{Orus2014,Orus2014a,Verstraete2008} simulations based on infinite projected entangled-pair states (iPEPS) {\it Ansatz}~\cite{Orus2009,Phien2015,jahromi_infinite_2018} which allows us to accurately incorporate the subtle interplay between long-range entanglement and short-distance energetics which has been argued to be crucial in reliably ascertaining the precise nature of the quantum phases~\cite{schmoll_tensor_2023}.
 This is achieved via an accurate estimation of the ground state energy together with a careful analysis of the magnetization and spin-spin correlations, as well as entanglement entropy.
-In addition to the previously observed ferrimagnetic state that emerges in the $J/J_{1} \gg 1$ regime, we reveal a rich variety of VBC orders within the intermediate coupling regime which are distinguished by distinct symmetry of strong and weak bond correlation patterns.
+In addition to the previously reported ferrimagnetic state that emerges in the $J/J_{1} \gg 1$ regime, our study uncovers a rich variety of VBC orders within the intermediate-coupling regime.
+These VBC phases are unambiguously identified through the distinct symmetry patterns of strong and weak bond correlations obtained from our large-scale iPEPS simulations.
+To further characterize their nature, we compute the spin gap at representative points of the phase diagram by introducing a Zeeman field and monitoring the onset of magnetization, thereby distinguishing their gapped or gapless nature.
+Finally, we complement this analysis with a detailed discussion of the symmetry properties of the VBC states and the spontaneous symmetry breaking mechanisms that differentiate them, providing a coherent and quantitative picture of the phases and the transitions connecting them.